wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/batch-endpoint/batch-endpoint.rst

 .. code-block:: bash

-  az ml endpoint update --name mybatchendpoint --type batch --deployment-file examples/endpoints/batch/add-deployment.yml
+  az ml endpoint update --name mybatchendpoint --type batch --deployment autolog_deployment --deployment-file examples/endpoints/batch/add-deployment.yml

 This sample uses an MLFlow model, the deployment yaml is much simpler, as environment and scoring script can be auto generated.